tldr-pages/tldr/contributing-guides/style-guide.md

 - We prefer using a space instead of the equals sign (`=`) to separate options from their arguments (i.e. use `--opt arg` instead of `--opt=arg`) unless the program does not support it.

 > [!NOTE]
-> The goal of using long options is to make the commands easier to read and understand for non-techincal users.
-While it is ideal for most users, some users prefer short option for better ease of use.
-If the command supports both the options, we can highlight the short options using mnemonics instead.
+> The goal of using long options is to make the commands easier to read and understand for non-technical users.
+While it is ideal for most users, some users prefer the short option for better ease of use.
+If the command supports both options, we can highlight the short options using mnemonics instead.

 ### Short option mnemonics